0

 Student Loan Forgiveness Programs

 The U.S. Department of Education’s COVID-19 relief for student loans has ended.
 The 0% interest rate ended Sept.
 1, 2023, and payments restarted in October.
+Additionally, the limited PSLF waiver ended and the normal program requirements for both PSLF and TEPSLF resumed.

 Public Service Loan Forgiveness Program (PSLF)